 A bow made from hair rests on the top of the head, and longer wavy locks flow down around the face, softening the look and matching the eyeshadow.

-Bobs that have blunt ends are impressive, even though they do require regular upkeep.
-This lavender bob just barely brushes the top of the shoulders, making it a bit longer than others.
+Bobs with blunt ends are impressive, even though they require regular upkeep.
+This lavender bob barely brushes the top of the shoulders, making it a bit longer than others.

-This additional length, as well as the thick and full style of hair, makes it appropriate for all settings.
+This additional length and the thick and full style of hair make it appropriate for all settings.

 20. Silver Lavender Hair + Pixie Cut

 Short hair is attractive on most women, especially when paired with wild makeup.
-The rainbow eyeshadow that is seen here is a great option to wear with lavender dyed hair.
+The rainbow eyeshadow seen here is a great option to wear with lavender dyed hair.

 21. Lavender Hair Color + Short Hair